Interpolative separable density fitting on adaptive real space grids: Numerical results

 In this section, we compare the sizes of the real space grids obtained using our adaptive grid construction with those of a conventional uniform grid.
 Since all computational bottleneck steps of the ISDF procedure scale linearly (or quasi-linearly, if FFT is used as a Poisson solver) with the grid size $M$, the ratio of grid sizes provides a reasonable proxy for the speedup achieved by our approach over an FFT-based ISDF implementation.
 We also show example wall clock timings for the various steps of our procedure.

-We consider two numerical setups: (i) a $\mathrm{TiO}$ molecule treated with a cc-PVTZ-ccECP basis set and an effective core potential (ECP)~\cite{ccecp_2ndrow_2017,ccecp_tm_2018}, and (ii) the same system treated with an all-electron cc-PVTZ basis set~\cite{ccpvtz_3d_2005}.
+For the analysis of grid sizes, we consider TiO and $(\mathrm{NH}_{3})_{2}$ molecules in two numerical setups: (i) a cc-PVTZ-ccECP basis set and an effective core potential (ECP)~\cite{ccecp_2ndrow_2017,ccecp_tm_2018}, and (ii) an all-electron cc-PVTZ basis set~\cite{ccpvtz_3d_2005}.
 For the uniform grid, the number of grid points per dimension required to achieve a target accuracy $\varepsilon$ is estimated by resolving each basis function along a representative one-dimensional slice, since resolving the localized basis functions with a uniform three-dimensional grid is intractable.
 In practice, we estimate the number of grid points required per dimension by doubling the grid size until the error falls below the desired tolerance, so we report the corresponding lower and upper bound estimates for each target tolerance.

 Table~\ref{tab:adaptive_vs_uniform} compares the required grid sizes for target relative errors $\varepsilon = 10^{-3}$ and $10^{-5}$.
-As expected, the ratio between uniform and adaptive grid sizes is several orders of magnitude larger in the all-electron setting compared to the ECP case, since the largest Gaussian exponent increases from approximately $10^{2}$ to $10^{6}$.
+As expected, the ratio between uniform and adaptive grid sizes is several orders of magnitude larger in the all-electron setting compared to the ECP case, especially for $\mathrm{TiO}$, since the largest Gaussian exponent increases from approximately $10^{2}$ to $10^{6}$.
 This is because the uniform grid size increases in proportion to the largest Gaussian exponent, whereas the adaptive grid size increases only logarithmically.
 Still, even in the ECP case, the adaptive grid is significantly more compact than the uniform grid.

+Table~\ref{tab:timing} summarizes timings of the main steps of our workflow for the alkanes C$_{n}$H$_{2n+2}$ using the all-electron aug-cc-PVDZ basis set and an octree tolerance $\varepsilon = 10^{-5}$.
+The ISDF auxiliary basis size is fixed to $\alpha=12$, and all calculations are performed using 8 OpenMP threads.